-5.7 Children who are Lesbian, Gay, Bi, or Trans (LGBT)
+5.6 Members of the community who are Lesbian, Gay, Bi, or Trans (LGBT)

-- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm; however, Dartford Primary Academy recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community. - Dartford Primary Academy recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-LGBT is included within our Relationships Education/ Relationship and Sex Education and Health Education curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.
+• The fact that a child, a young person or an adult may be LGBT is not in itself an inherent risk factor for harm; however, Dartford Primary Academy recognises that children, young people or adults who are LGBT or may be perceived to be LGBT (whether they are or not) can be targeted.
+Our staff will endeavour to provide a safe space which enables all members of our community to speak out or share any concerns.

-5.8 Children who are privately fostered
+5.7 Children who are privately fostered

 - Private fostering occurs when a child under the age of 16 (under 18 for children with a disability) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
 A child is not privately fostered if the person caring for and accommodating them has done so for less than 28 days and does not intend to do so for longer.
-Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children. - Where private fostering arrangements come to the attention of the Academy, we will notify Kent Integrated Children's Services in line with the local KSCMP arrangements in order to allow the local authority to check if the arrangement is suitable and safe for the child.
+Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children. - Where private fostering arrangements come to the attention of the setting, we will notify Kent Integrated Childrens Services in line with the local KSCMP arrangements in order to allow the local authority to check the arrangement is suitable and safe for the child.